golanlevin/AmbigrammaticFigures/narration.md

 </table>

-The faces in our *Ambigrammatic Figures* project reflect the moral ambiguities of a darker and more uncertain time — marked by ecological crisis, misinformation, identitarianism, patriarchal authoritarianism, insurrection, and the social unrest of a polity divided against itself.
+The faces in our *Ambigrammatic Figures* project reflect the moral ambiguities of a darker and more uncertain time — marked by ecological crisis, misinformation, identitarianism, authoritarianism, and the social unrest of a polity divided against itself.

 ### Presentation